 What are the maximum wind conditions for operation of the mobile crane(s)?
 How the maximum wind condition for operation determined and what was is its basis (e.g., dead weight of the boom with maximum postulated lifted load)?

-Does the licensee intend to load test the mobile crane that will be used during assembly and/or disassembly of the OL?
+Does the licensee intend to load test the mobile crane that will be used during assembly and/or disassembly of the OLS?

 How has the licensee minimized or eliminated conditions that could result in credible crane failure modes or load drops (i.e., operator errors, use of improper rigging or inappropriate slings, and crane component failures)?

-Review the description of the OLS foundation and how the OL is anchored to the foundation.
+Review the description of the OLS foundation and how the OLS is anchored to the foundation.
 Has the OLS foundation been analyzed to withstand the imposed loads associated with the rigging operation (lifted load) including dead, live, wind, and seismic?

 What are all the safety-related SSCs on the operating unit (if applicable) as well as the defueled unit that can be adversely affected by the drop of a SG?
 If testing of the OLS will occur onsite, will that introduce additional safety-related SSCs on the operating unit (if applicable) as well as the defueled unit that can be adversely affected by the drop of a SG in addition to the SSCs affected by drop of SG during the replacement activities?